Practice overview

 Property

-• Acting for an electricity distribution network operator, successfully applying for strike out of proceedings relating to ownership of land beneath a highway, and arguing a subsequent appeal;
+• Acting for an electricity distribution network operator, applying for strike out of proceedings relating to ownership of land beneath a highway, and arguing the subsequent appeal.

-• Acting in a contractual leasehold dispute concerning responsibility for improvement works and issues of contractual interpretation;
+• Acting in various contractual leasehold and tenancy disputes concerning disrepair, responsibility for improvement works and issues of contractual interpretation.

-• Possession proceedings (on behalf of both claimants and defendants), including advising on complex issues that arise in atypical leasing arrangements; and
+• Possession proceedings (on behalf of both claimants and defendants), including advising on complex issues that arise in atypical leasing arrangements.

 • In a matter in the Business and Property Counts, seeking to protect the rights of a leaseholder whose investment in the subject property was being threatened by applications made by a liquidator, led by Zoë Barton KC.